thenexthub/Codira/docs/proposals/Concurrency.rst

 use actors can scale to support millions of concurrent actors because actors are not backed by a live thread or by a stack.

-In Swift actors could be implemented using classes that inherit from the generic ``Actor`` class.
+In Codira actors could be implemented using classes that inherit from the generic ``Actor`` class.
 The generic parameter determines the type of messages that the actor can accept.
 The message type needs to be of ``Copyable`` to ensure the safety of the model.
 The actor class exposes two methods: ``send`` and